ccoverstreet/AMORPH/README.md

 Crystals
 ========

-(c) 2016 Brendon J. Brewer
+(c) 2016--2017 Brendon J. Brewer and Michael Rowe

-LICENSE: MIT.
+Crystals is free software licenced under the GNU General Public License, version 3.
 See the LICENSE file for details.